• Recipes

 Italian minestrone soup recipe step 4

-Step 4)- Finally, the potatoes in chunks.
+Step 4)- Next, put in the potatoes cut into chunks.

 Italian minestrone soup recipe step 5